zenodo/developers.zenodo.org/source/includes/overview/_quickstart.md

 <div class="align-columns"></div>

 - Now, let's upload a new file.
 We have recently released a new API, which is significantly more perfomant and supports much larger file sizes.
-While the older API supports 100MB per file, the new one has no size limitation.
+While the older API supports 100MB per file, the new one has a limit of 50GB total in the record (and any given file), and up to 100 files in the record.

 <div class="align-columns"></div>